Non-Minimal Dilaton Inflation from the Effective Gluodynamics: Introduction

 \section{Introduction}

 The inflationary paradigm \cite{Starobinsky:1980,Guth:1981,Linde:1983} provides a unified dynamical resolution of the horizon, flatness, and relic problems of hot Big Bang cosmology, while offering a quantum origin for the primordial perturbations that seed structure.
-Precision CMB temperature and polarization data now constrain inflationary dynamics quantitatively: the Planck 2018 legacy results tightly determine the scalar tilt and amplitude and significantly restrict viable single-field slow-roll realizations \cite{Planck:2018,Ijaz:2024zma,Khan:2023snv,Ijaz:2023cvc,louis2025atacamacosmologytelescopedr6,Abdul_Karim_2025}.
-In parallel, B-mode searches by BICEP/Keck yield stringent bounds on the tensor-to-scalar ratio\cite{2022,Sayre_2020}, disfavoring broad classes of large-field monomials and sharpening the empirical preference for concave, plateau-like Einstein-frame potentials \cite{BK:2024}.
-These constraints motivate constructions in which the required flatness is not engineered ad hoc, but instead follows from robust structural principles, notably symmetries, anomalies, and controlled infrared effective descriptions of strong dynamics.
+Precision CMB temperature and polarization data now constrain inflationary dynamics quantitatively: the Planck 2018 legacy results and recent ACT/DESI data tightly determine the scalar tilt and amplitude and significantly restrict viable single-field slow-roll realizations \cite{Planck:2018,ACTDR6LCDM:2025,ACTDR6Ext:2025,Abdul_Karim_2025,Ijaz:2024zma,Khan:2023snv,Ijaz:2023cvc}.
+In parallel, B-mode searches by BICEP/Keck and other ground-based experiments yield stringent bounds on the tensor-to-scalar ratio \cite{BK:2024,2022,Sayre_2020}, sharpening the empirical preference for concave, plateau-like Einstein-frame potentials.
+These constraints motivate constructions in which the required flatness is supported by robust structural principles, notably symmetries, anomalies, and controlled infrared effective descriptions of strong dynamics.

 A natural organizing principle is (approximate) scale invariance and its breaking \cite{Callan:1970}.
 While classical scale invariance is generic in renormalizable theories without explicit mass parameters, it is typically violated by renormalization-group running\cite{Komargodski_2011,Elvang_2013,Einhorn_2015}.
 In asymptotically free non-Abelian gauge theories, dimensional transmutation generates a physical scale even when the ultraviolet Lagrangian contains no dimensionful couplings.
 This quantum breaking is encoded in the trace anomaly through the non-vanishing trace of the renormalized energy--momentum tensor, $\theta \equiv \theta^\mu{}_\mu$, and its vacuum expectation value.
 The anomaly further implies an infinite tower of low-energy theorems \cite{Crewther:1972kn,Corian__2013,Yonekura_2010,thuorst2024lowenergytheoremslinearitybreaking,schwimmer2023commentstraceanomalymatching} (integrated Ward identities) for correlation functions of $\theta$ at vanishing external momenta \cite{Collins:1976yq}.
 Any EFT for the lightest scalar excitation in this channel must reproduce these constraints, making anomaly matching a sharp infrared target for model building.